 The railroad is now again once a very high frequented tourist attraction and is open from around end of April until New Year’s Eve.
 Transporting passengers between the Devils Gate Station near Georgetown up to Silver Plume.

 Besides the train ride, enhance your adventure with a visit to the Everett-Lebanon Mines.
-Different tours are offered and I can highly recommend you the extended mine tour.
-Which will bring you in as deep as you can go into the Lebanon Mine.
+Different tours are offered and I can highly recommend the extended mine tour.
+The mine tour takes you in as deep as you can go into the Lebanon Mine.
 To get to the mines you will take the train up to Silver Plume and disembark at the designated station.
 The conductor will tell you when you have to get off.